-Maria Benet of alembic has a wonderful post [link dead, but the post and comments are available here—scroll down] describing her experiences growing up in communist Romania in a Hungarian-speaking family, where “we dreamt of travel the way Odysseus dreamt of going home.
+Maria Benet of alembic has a wonderful post [original link dead; Wayback link should work] describing her experiences growing up in communist Romania in a Hungarian-speaking family, where “we dreamt of travel the way Odysseus dreamt of going home.
 Though our borders were closed and we were shipwrecked, the world was still wide open to us in words.”

 The sirens—dictionaries, primers, novels—perched on the shelves of our small bookcase, sang and lilted of enchanted sunny islands in the subjunctive of French, echoed of the cobblestoned meandering paths of German compound nouns, and spoke in clipped tones of the bright, jagged cliffs of English verbs that stood like wardens holding off the invasion of maudlin latinates.

 Our passage through these worlds of words was slow and required a great deal of effort, though we traveled light and weather was never an issue.
 But, back then, we had time and we had plenty of energy—for we had few possessions to care for, and the exercise of effort seemed the only right to free speech left to us.